singha200/Openshift-prep/EX380/03-03 Token.md

 ```

-# Question: You need to give ReadOnly access of your OPC cluster to `punit` user so that we can monitor all the resources.
+# Question: You need to give ReadOnly access of your OpenShift Container Platform (OCP) cluster to `punit` user so that we can monitor all the resources.
 For this, you need to create a client certificate that allows the `punit` user to examine everything in the cluster but does not allow the `punit` user to make any changes.

 - A client certificate exists with the username: `mon-punit`